mahfoozm/CoverGPT/README.md

 ### TO-DO:

+- add requirements to a txt file, simplify installation
-- Considering a CoverGPT web app, to simplify usage.
+- considering a CoverGPT web app, to simplify usage